kaiwaehner/kafka-streams-python-integration-with-jep/readme.md

 * Keras / TensorFlow
 * TODO

-## Jython vs. JyNI vs. Jep for Java-Python Integration
+## Jython vs. JyNI vs. Py4J vs. Jep for Java-Python Integration

-Why this project uses Jep (Java Embeded Python):
+Why this project uses Jep (Java Embedded Python):

-The following is copied from [Quora](https://www.quora.com/Is-there-a-way-to-use-SciPy-libraries-in-Java-Scala), kudos to Samuel Pong:

-* Jython: Jython is basically a re-implementation of python in Java.
+* Jython is basically a re-implementation of python in Java.
 Although it does include most of the python modules, it lacks the support for C-Extension modules.
 Which essentially renders Jython useless for most of the libraries in the ML ecosystem as all of them use C-Extension to speedup the processing.

-* JyNI: (Jython Native Interface) JyNI is a compatibility layer with the goal to enable Jython to use native CPython extensions like NumPy or SciPy.
+* JyNI (Jython Native Interface) is a compatibility layer with the goal to enable Jython to use native CPython extensions like NumPy or SciPy.
 However, JyNI doesn’t currently support the entire Python C-API, so it is not currently at a state where we can use it for libraries built using Cython.

+* Py4J (A Bridge between Python and Java) enables Python programs running in a Python interpreter to dynamically access Java objects in a Java Virtual Machine.
+This is the other way round and not helpful - we need to run Python from Java, not Java from Python.

 * Jep: (Java Embeded Python) Jep takes a different route and embeds CPython in Java using JNI.
-Long story short, if you need to include CPython modules (such as numpy) Jep is the way to go.
+If you need to include CPython modules (such as numpy or other ML components), then Jep is the way to go.